lorimccurry/Movies_Rotten_Tomatoes_cli_Capstone/doc/user_stories.md

 ### 3: Updating movies from the database
 <pre>
 As a movie tracker
-In order to keep my libray current
+In order to keep my library current
 I want to be able to edit a movie field

 Usage: ./movies edit_movie "Title"

 Acceptance criteria:
 * User enters movie title for edit
-* Prints current movie record and prompts which field for edit
+* Prints current movie record and prompts user for which field(s) for edit
+* User enters appropriate flags preceding new data to replace existing values
+  * -t : Title
+  * -s : Seen?
+  * -o : Own?
+  * -ws : Wishlist see?
+  * -wo : Wishlist own?
+  * -r : Rating number
 </pre>

 ###4: Deleting movies from the database